aajuvonen/octave-rxt/README.md

 The model has two primary perks over FSL:
 1. Estimation of time availability in line-of-sight propagation
 2. Estimation of Trans-horizon propagation path loss

+### What is FAFO compliance?

+Fool around, find out.

 ## Dependencies